 6. Best T5 Fluorescent Light: EnviroGro 4-Tube Fixture, T5 Bulbs Included

 This 4-bulb setup from Envirogro has everything you need to get started with vegetative hydroponics.
 It comes stocked with 4 T5 fluorescent bulbs, which mount inside of a reflective hood specially designed to increase the bulbs’ efficiency and increase total coverage for your plants.
-The system comes in two sizes – 2 feet long for $96 or 4 feet long for $121.26.
+The system comes in two sizes: two feet long for $96 or four feet long for $121.26.
 You can also customize the number of tubes that you want.
 For the two foot long system, you can get two, four or six tubes and for the four foot size you can get four, six or eight tubes.

 Watch a video about T5 grow lights here.

 - Lots of customizable options for different garden sizes

 - Not full spectrum, only good for vegetative states of growth